How Wildfires Harm Drinking Water Sources

 Ash from the fire creates a semi-impermeable layer on the soil’s surface, slowing down the natural processes that replenish aquifers.
 The ash also contains toxins like nitrogen, phosphorus, and heavy metals, which can contaminate water sources.

 Contamination also arrives through the smoke that settles on lakes and rivers.
 Smoke particles contain heavy metals, toxic compounds, and other contaminants, which can wash directly into a waterway or settle on vegetation to be released into the watershed during rainstorms.

 Wildfire-related toxins are especially troublesome for areas where people depend on surface waters for their drinking supply, raising operational costs for treatment and placing additional pressure on local governments to provide safe drinking water.

 Urban Fire Contamination vs. Forest

 Urban fires are typically more damaging to water quality than wildfires for several reasons.

 - Urban areas often have a higher density of buildings and infrastructure, which can release a wide range of pollutants when they burn.
 These pollutants can include heavy metals, chemicals, and plastics.

-- Urban areas typically have larger surface area coverage of manufactured materials like roads, buildings, and parking lots.
-These surfaces are not as porous as natural surfaces, so when they burn, they generate more runoff and pollutants that can quickly reach the water sources.
+- Urban areas typically have more extensive surface area coverage of manufactured materials like roads, buildings, and parking lots.
+These surfaces are not as porous as natural surfaces, so they generate more runoff and pollutants that can quickly reach the water sources when they burn.